sagarrajak245/flutter_projects/README.md

+These are my learning phase project of flutter app devlopment...

 # Dice Roller Game

 🎲 A simple Flutter app that simulates rolling dice.
 Tap the screen to roll and view the result.